rwxrob/skilstak/docs/boost/web.md

 1. Learn to structure data
     1. Learn to structure data into JSON
     1. Learn to structure data into YAML
-1. Create an online resume/cv on GitHub
+1. PROJECT: Create an online resume/cv on GitHub